 This is not a unique story, alas.
 Turnover happens.
 And when it does, having a comprehensive succession plan will prevent a shutdown and allow your organization to keep on moving forward.

 That said, according to a BoardSource study, more than 65% of nonprofits don’t have a succession plan—those that do typically focus only on the CEO.
-That figure is 84% according to a Bloomerang study.
-And the emphasis of that plan is on who and how the CEO is replaced.
+The emphasis of that plan is on who and how the CEO is replaced.
 That may be a commitment to cross-training, a plan for in-line succession, or a discussion as to when an interim is appropriate.

 That, I believe, misses almost the entire story.